MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 ### Create and publish your reports

 You can create your reports and datasets using Power BI Desktop and then publish those reports to an app workspace.
-There are two ways to accomplish this: As an end user, you can publish reports to a traditional app workspace with a master user account (Power BI Pro license).
+There are two ways to accomplish this task: As an end user, you can publish reports to a traditional app workspace with a master user account (Power BI Pro license).
 If you're using a service principal application, you can publish reports to the new workspaces using the [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/imports/postimportingroup).

 The below steps walk through how to publish your PBIX report to your Power BI workspace.